-As long as the broiling regulatory debate regarding the future of shareholder proposals is ongoing, our hope that is that this Article will contribute to a re-imagination of the shareholder proposal tool and, by extension, the role of shareholders in the corporation.
-By shining light on corporate gadflies, their limitations, and the risk that policymakers will silence them, our Article stresses the need to find a systemic solution to prompt institutional investors to become active.
-This Article and our suggested solutions could be an important, first step in sparking a discourse on the best ways to move in that direction.
+As long as the intense regulatory debate regarding the future of shareholder proposals is ongoing, our hope that is that this Article will contribute to a re-conceptualization of the shareholder proposal tool and, by extension, the role of shareholders in the corporation.
+By shedding light on corporate gadflies, their limitations, and the risk that policymakers will silence them, our Article stresses the need to find a systemic solution to prompt institutional investors to become active.
+This Article and our suggested solutions could prove to be an important first step in sparking a discourse on the best ways to move in that direction.